Student Accommodation Deep Cleaning Tips

-Whether you’re moving out of your student home, or simply want to have a proper spring clean, deep cleaning can be a tough but rewarding process.
+Whether you’re moving out of your student home or simply want to do more than a spring clean, deep cleaning can be a tough but rewarding process.

 There are some things that you’re likely to forget, as deep cleaning your student home takes a lot of time and effort, but we've put together our tips to get your house looking spick and span.

-This guide covers everything from the preparation to the actual nitty gritty, so you can make sure you get every nook and cranny in your home.
-We’ve included a checklist in this guide too, so you can make sure you don’t forget anything.
+This guide covers everything from preparation to the actual nitty-gritty, so you can make sure you get every nook and cranny in your home.
+We’ve included a checklist in this student accommodation deep cleaning guide, too, so you can make sure you don’t forget anything.

-Here are our top tips for deep cleaning your student home
+Here are our top tips for deep cleaning your student house

 Looking for some specific advice?
 Here's what's covered in this guide.